eyeseast/visible-data/_posts/2012-05-15-is-flying-getting-more-expensive.markdown

 }
 </style>

-Since I'm looking for flights to California and not finding anything south of $400, let's look at [the data](http://www.bts.gov/xml/atpi/src/datadisp_tableseries.xml).
+Since I'm looking for flights to California and not finding anything south of $400, let's look at [the data](http://www.bts.gov/xml/atpi/src/datadisp_tableseries.xml) (with thanks to [@mtahani](https://twitter.com/#!/mtahani/statuses/202468422787940352)).

 <div id="chart"> </div>

+The data for this chart is below.
+A couple thoughts on making a simple line chart with D3:

+I followed [this blog post](http://dealloc.me/2011/06/24/d3-is-not-a-graphing-library.html), with a few deviations.
+I started off drawing axes by hand, but in the end I used [d3.svg.axis](https://github.com/mbostock/d3/wiki/SVG-Axes).
+I spent far more time than I expected making minor adjustments to color and stroke width and position.

+Drawing a simple line chart really drove home the title of that blog post I just linked: D3 is not a charting library.
+It can be used to build charts, but for this dataset, I could have gotten to a workable solution faster (and with cross-browser support) using something like [HighCharts](http://www.highcharts.com/).

+That said, I'm also starting to see how D3 can be really powerful.
+It's a tool for describing how data should fit together.
+There's a certain way of thinking built into it, and understanding that is key to doing anything useful.
+I'm not sure how to describe that thinking just yet, but the patterns make more sense than they did a week ago.

 <table id="data" class="table table-condensed table-striped">
 	<thead>Average US Airfare, 1995 - 2011</thead>